chaoss/augur/docs/source/getting-started/guide-amazon-linux-augur/installation.rst

 The Workaround
 ---------------

-There's a guide here_ for CentOS that can be adapted for the current version of GO and Amazon Linux without much difficulty.
-We recommend getting the latest version of GO from their website_ and following steps 2 and 3 from the guide (also listed below).
+There's a guide here_ for CentOS that can be adapted for the current version of Go and Amazon Linux without much difficulty.
+We recommend getting the latest version of Go from their website_ and following steps 2 and 3 from the guide (also listed below).

 .. _here: https://www.digitalocean.com/community/tutorials/how-to-install-go-1-7-on-centos-7
 .. _website: https://go.dev/dl/